kazuyaujihara/ACDK/README.md

-# NCDK: The Chemistry Development Kit ported to C#

-NCDK is .NET Framework port of the Chemistry Development Project (CDK).
+# ACDK: COM-wrappers to NCDK

+ACDK is COM-wrappers to NCDK <https://github.com/kazuyaujihara/NCDK>.

-Copyright 2016-2017 Kazuya Ujihara
+Copyright 2017 Kazuya Ujihara

-The Chemistry Development Project (CDK) <https://github.com/cdk/cdk> is developing by the CDK Development Team.

-License: LGPL v2.1, see LICENSE.
+License: MIT LICENSE.

 ## Getting Started
-Most of codes are written in C#.
-You can learn NCDK from CDK documents, NCDKTests and NCDKDisplayTests project.

-## Build and Test
-Open NCDK.sln or NCDKDisplay.sln.
-These creates the libraries and its test project.

 ACDK.sln creates COM-wrappers to NCDK.
 It provides access to CDK's molecular descriptor functions from VBA.
-The sample Excel file is in ACDKTests\ACDK_Test.xlsm.
+The sample Excel file is in ACDKTests\ACDK_Example.xlsm.

-## Contribute
-The current release is based on cdk-2.0.
+ACDK_Installer is the installer porject.
+It installs all required files and register to global assembly cache.